 Work when you want, from wherever you want, and build financial security, all in the same process.
-Clients won’t own you, get semi-passive income, and most importantly, your efforts go into building your own assets instead of someone else’s.
+Clients won’t own you, you get semi-passive source of income, and most importantly, your efforts go into building your own assets instead of someone else’s.
 Sound good?

 When built correctly, this is what you can achieve with rank and rent websites.

 You could build an extensive website complete with many blog posts and service pages, or a simple single-page site.
 I like to focus my efforts on the former of the two and in this post, I’ll explain why.

 But first, let’s answer the one question running through your mind right now.